The Bankrate promise

 - Boredom.
 A boring morning at the office leads you to splurge on snacks to make the afternoon feel less deadening.

 - Fear.
-A global pandemic sets in and you immediately stockpile pantry items that you won’t need for a while.
+A supply shortage sets in and you immediately stockpile pantry items that you won’t need for a while.

-- Jealousy.
-While out shopping with friends, they brag about their latest purchases.
-That leads you to purchase an even better model of an item you don’t need.
+- Insecurity.
+While you’re out shopping with friends, they brag about their latest purchases.
+That makes you feel like you’ve been left behind, and you purchase a similar item to compensate.

 Here’s how to keep emotional spending under control